 The HIP SOBRIETY Manifesto.

-1. You do not need to hit rock bottom.
+1. You don't need to hit rock bottom.
 Some 90% of folks who struggle with alcohol (in the US) are not clinically addicted.
 We have an idea that we need to be falling down and lose everything to address our relationship with alcohol.
 Not true.
 If you're worried about your drinking, if it's causing shame or fear or keeping you from the life you're dreaming about, that's more than enough to begin.
 And the sooner you start, the easier it is.

 3. Everything you want starts here.
 The decision to stop drinking and the work that went in to make that happen laid the foundation for me to build a life of my dreams.
 Nothing else would have been possible without it.
 Everything that I wanted was on the other side of drinking - yoga teacher training, finally acting (and feeling) like a fucking grown up, happiness, energy, the youthful glow, an actual meditation practice, travel, healthy friendships, self-confidence - all of it.
 This holds true for you.
 Everything you want - everything you dream of - starts here.